-SeaView Systems SVS-603HR Wave Sensor X2 Integration Guide
+SeaView Systems SVS-603HR Wave Sensor X-Series Integration Guide

-The SVS-603HR in a NexSens wave sensor housing includes a connectorized UW8 or MCIL-8-FS plug to flying lead wires.
+The SVS-603HR in a NexSens wave sensor housing includes a connectorized UW8 plug to flying lead wires.
 These wires route internally into the wave sensor housing for connection of power, ground, and RS-232 Tx/Rx with the wave sensor terminal strip.
+For CBMC data logger models with an MCIL-8 plug, contact NexSens for information on the overall wiring.

 The Seaview SVS-603HR wave sensor can be configured using a terminal emulator program and a micro-USB cable.
 NexSens utilizes the Tera Term software for communication with the wave sensor.